Hunger and Poverty in the U.S.

 Poverty rate and less than 185% of FPL for counties within states for all residents in 2011-2013

 Poverty rate and less than 185% of FPL for counties within states for children in 2011-2013

-The federal nutrition programs can lift households out of poverty.
-Nationally, SNAP lifted 3.9 million people (1.7 million children) out of poverty in 2011.
-Learn more about the SNAP effect.
+The federal nutrition programs lift households out of poverty.
+Nationally, SNAP lifted 4.6 million people out of poverty in 2015.

-- Children continue to have high poverty rates, with 21.9 percent of children under 18 (16.1 million) living in poverty in 2011.
-7.3 million (9.8 percent) of all children under 18 lived in families with incomes below 50 percent of the federal poverty level.
+- Children continue to have high poverty rates, with 19.7 percent of children under 18 living in poverty in 2015.